 Undergraduate Academic Year Financial Aid

 Academic Year Undergraduate FLAS scholarships are available to students who are currently or will be at the intermediate (2nd year) or advanced level (3rd year or beyond) of study of an African language.
 First-year language students are NOT eligible, BUT should apply in February of their first-year of study to be funded for their second year.
 Only U.S. citizens or permanent residents are eligible.
 Recipients are required to enroll in one African language course and one area studies course each semester of the award period.
 The undergraduate fellowship is equal to a $10,000 tuition scholarship and a $5,000 living stipend for the award year.
 Students must apply for the FLAS Fellowship annually, even if you have been a previous awardee.

 Graduate Student Academic Year FLAS & Continuing Student Financial Aid

 Graduate Academic Year FLAS

 Graduate FLAS Fellowships are available to students who are currently or will be at the intermediate (2nd year) level of African language study or beyond.
 These awards are available to U.S. citizens or permanent residents only.
 Graduate FLAS awardees receive $15,000 stipends along with an $18,000 tuition scholarship from the African Studies Center.
-Additionally, BU’s Graduate School of Arts & Sciences supplements the FLAS award making it a full tuition scholarship for all graduate awardees.
-For GRS PhD students, the Graduate School of Arts & Sciences increases the living stipend to $25,000 for the academic year and two months of the following summer term, and extends the awardee’s eligibility for funding after admission to six from five years.
-Students must apply for the FLAS Fellowship annually, even if you have been a previous awardee.
+For PhD students (only) in BU’s Graduate School of Arts & Sciences (GRS), GRS additionally supplements the FLAS award, making it a full tuition scholarship, increasing the living stipend for the academic year and two months of the following summer term, and extending the awardee’s eligibility for funding after admission from five to six years.
+Students must apply for the FLAS Fellowship annually, even if they have been a previous awardee.